-The ITI program provides a research-oriented training dedicated to mathematics and its application in various scientific fields.
+The ITI program provides master students and PhD students with a research-oriented training dedicated to mathematics and its application in various scientific fields.
 This program is carried out over two years and comes in addition to the courses offered by 9 associated master tracks of the mathematics, computer science and physics departments of the University of Strasbourg.
 The students will gain a broader view of the research activity as well as specific skills for conducting interdisciplinary collaborations.

 This program is certified by a university diploma (DU - Diplôme d’Université) of the University of Strasbourg, called “Mathematics and applications: research and interactions”.

 All courses and exams are conducted in English.